Movie Review

 VIOLENCE—How does viewing violence in movies affect families?
 Answer

-Heros of the Bible…
+Heroes of the Bible…

 Jesus Christ, Noah, Abraham, Joseph, Moses, and David

-Director: Renny Harlin
+Director Renny Harlin

 “Die Hard 2,” “Cliffhanger,” “The Long Kiss Goodnight”

-Producer: The Mark Gordon Company, Midnight Sun Pictures, WWE Films, Becki Cross Trujillo, Mark Gordon, Renny Harlin, Mike Lake, Josh McLaughlin, Vince McMahon
+Producer The Mark Gordon Company, Midnight Sun Pictures, WWE Films, Becki Cross Trujillo, Mark Gordon, Renny Harlin, Mike Lake, Josh McLaughlin, Vince McMahon

-Distributor: Fox Atomic, 20th Century Fox Distribution
+Distributor Fox Atomic, 20th Century Fox Distribution

 “From the director ‘Die Hard 2’ and the producer of ‘Speed’”